freekode/tp2intervals/README.md

 ### TrainingPeaks features
 **Athlete account**
-* Sync planned workouts from Intervals to TrainingPeaks for today and tomorrow (free TP account)
+* Sync planned workouts in calendar between Intervals and TrainingPeaks for today and tomorrow (free TP account)
 * Copy whole training plan from TrainingPeaks
 * Create training plan or workout folder on Intervals from planned workouts on TrainingPeaks